habibmy/habibmy/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning css animations.
+- 🌱 I’m currently learning NextJS.

 <!--
 **habibmy/habibmy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.